syntaxsurge/rivalidate-base/README.md

 ## ✨ Why Rivalidate?

-- **did:rlz identities** – every Team and Issuer mints a deterministic `did:rlz:0x…` through the on-chain **DID Registry**; that DID becomes the subject for all future credentials and profile claims.
+- **did:base identities** – every Team and Issuer mints a deterministic `did:base:0x…` through the on-chain **DID Registry**; that DID becomes the subject for all future credentials and profile claims.
 - **Credential NFTs** – hashed W3C Verifiable Credentials are permanently anchored as ERC-721 tokens on **Base** via `CredentialNFT.mintCredential()`, giving recruiters and candidates an immutable audit trail.
 - **ETH-native subscription billing** – `SubscriptionManager` settles plan fees directly in ETH; the UI shows live USD quotes and blocks checkout if the quote is older than one hour.
 - **OCY-powered résumé vectorisation** – CVs are ingested through OCY DePIN, chunked and embedded so recruiters get _semantic_ search across millions of profiles in milliseconds.